jreisinger/docs/data/notes/TERMS.md

 A form of database.
 It supplies the structure to transform a simple block device into the sophisticated hierachy of files and subdirectories that users can understand.

+### first-class functions

+In a language with first-class functions, functions can be assigned to variables, and then called later using those variables.

+Functions can also be passed as arguments when calling other functions.

 ### fstab fields

 ```